World War II

 WORLD WAR II JAPAN OCCUPATION PLANS

-1,467 pages of documents concerning plans before the occupation of Japan to take place after the end of hostiles, and reports on the occupation of Japan, including maps and charts, archived on CD-ROM.
+1,467 pages of documents concerning plans before the occupation of Japan to take place after the end of hostiles, and reports on the occupation of Japan, including maps and charts.

 WORLD WAR II MARINE CORPS PACIFIC OPERATIONS HISTORY

-World War II Marine Corps Pacific Operations History Volumes - 3,616 pages of history of U.S. Marine Corps Pacific operations in World War II, in five volumes produced by the U.S. Marine Corps, Historical Branch, G-3 Division, archived on CD-ROM.
+World War II Marine Corps Pacific Operations History Volumes - 3,616 pages of history of U.S. Marine Corps Pacific operations in World War II, in five volumes produced by the U.S. Marine Corps, Historical Branch, G-3 Division.
 All photos, charts, maps, illustrations and diagrams produced for the volumes are reproduced.
 The volumes were completed by Marine Corps historians between 1965 and 1972.

 WORLD WAR II MILITARY FIELD MANUALS

-World War II Military Field Manuals - 18,810 pages of World War II military field manuals, archived on CD-ROM.
+World War II Military Field Manuals - 18,810 pages of World War II military field manuals.

 WORLD WAR II NAVAL DAMAGE REPORTS